-GBP means the lawful currency of the United Kingdom and any replacement currency thereto
+"GBP" means the lawful currency of the UK and any replacement currency thereto.

-General Meeting means the general meeting of the Company to be held at 2.30 p.m. on 3 June 2019
+"General Meeting" means the general meeting of the Company to be held at 2.30 p.m. on 29 September 2020.

-Gross Asset Value means the aggregate of (i) the fair value of the Group's underlying investments (whether or not subsidiaries), valued on an unlevered, discounted cash flow basis as described in the International Private Equity and Venture Capital Valuation Guidelines (latest edition December 2015), (ii) the Group's proportionate share of the cash balances and cash equivalents of Group companies and non-subsidiary companies in which the Group holds an interest and (iii) the Group's proportionate share of the Group valued at fair value (other than third party borrowings) to the extent not included in (i) or (ii) above
+"Gross Asset Value" means the aggregate of: (i) the fair value of the Group's underlying investments (whether or not subsidiaries), valued on an unlevered, discounted cash flow basis as described in the International Private Equity and Venture Capital Valuation Guidelines (latest edition December 2018); (ii) the Group's proportionate share of the cash balances and cash equivalents of Group companies and non-subsidiary companies in which the Group holds an interest; and (iii) the Group's proportionate share of other relevant assets or liabilities of the Group valued at fair value (other than third party borrowings) to the extent not included in (i) or (ii) above.

-Gross Issue Proceeds means the gross proceeds of the issue of New Shares pursuant to the relevant Tranche
+"Gross Issue Proceeds" means the gross proceeds of the issue of New Shares pursuant to the relevant Tranche.

-Group means the Company and its subsidiaries from time to time or any one or more of them, as the context may require
+"Group" means the Company and its subsidiaries from time to time or any one or more of them, as the context may require.

-HMRC means Her Majesty's Revenue and Customs
+"HMRC" means Her Majesty's Revenue and Customs.

-Holdco means Greencoat UK Wind Holdco Limited, a private limited company incorporated in England and Wales with company registration number 08359703
+"Holdco" means Greencoat UK Wind Holdco Limited, a private limited company incorporated in England and Wales with company registration number 08359703.

-Initial Admission means Admission pursuant to the Initial Placing and the Initial Offer for Subscription
+"Initial Admission" means Admission pursuant to the Initial Placing and the Initial Offer for Subscription.

-Initial Tranche means together, the Initial Placing and the Initial Offer for Subscription
+"Initial Tranche" means together, the Initial Placing and the Initial Offer for Subscription.

-Initial Offer for Subscription means the first offer for subscription of New Shares pursuant to the Share Issuance Programme (and forming part of the Initial Tranche) which is expected to close on or around 28 May 2019
+"Initial Offer for Subscription" means the first offer for subscription of New Shares pursuant to the Share Issuance Programme (and forming part of the Initial Tranche) which is expected to close on or around 28 September 2020.

-Initial Placing means the first placing of New Shares pursuant to the Share Issuance Programme (and forming part of the Initial Tranche) which is expected to close on or around 29 May 2019
+"Initial Placing" means the first placing of New Shares pursuant to the Share Issuance Programme (and forming part of the Initial Tranche) which is expected to close on or around 28 September 2020.

-Investment Management Agreement means the amended and restated agreement between the Investment Manager and the Company, dated 1 May 2019 pursuant to which the Investment Manager has agreed to manage and administer the assets of the Company and its subsidiaries, a summary of which is set out in paragraphs 11.11 to 11.19 of Part VIII of the Registration Document, as may be amended from time to time
+"Investment Management Agreement" means the amended and restated agreement between the Investment Manager and the Company, dated 1 May 2019 pursuant to which the Investment Manager has agreed to manage and administer the assets of the Company and its subsidiaries, a summary of which is set out in paragraphs 8.12 to 8.20 of Part VIII of the Registration Document, as may be amended from time to time.